Fischer–Tropsch process: Fischer–Tropsch intermediates and elemental reactions

-Feedstocks: Carbon Dioxide
+Feedstocks: carbon dioxide

 Carbon dioxide has emerged as an important carbon source for replacement of chemicals and fuels derived from fossil fuels.
-Based on the pioneering work of Sasol in South Africa using gasification to produce Syngas, an entire slate of downstream chemicals and fuels can manufactured.
+Based on the pioneering work of Sasol in South Africa using gasification to produce syngas, an entire slate of downstream chemicals and fuels can be manufactured.
 Fischer-Tropsch using high-temperature iron-based catalysts yields a wide array of short-chain paraffins, olefins, and aromatics.
 Low-temperature cobalt-based catalysts produce a majority of longer-chain n-paraffin species, mainly as liquids and waxes.
 These can be processed into a multitude of products such as zero-sulfur sustainable aviation fuel, diesel, base oils, and naphtha feedstock that can be catalytically reformed for BTX production of polymer precursors.
 By substituting carbon dioxide as the carbon source, entire fossil fuel supply chains can be replaced with Fischer-Tropsch products.
 Production of a Syngas feedstock made from carbon dioxide can use the following catalyzed chemical reactions: